-The binding provisions of Section 104 of CISADA require the Secretary of the Treasury to prescribe several sets of regulations to forbid U.S. banks from opening new "correspondent accounts" or "payable through accounts"-or force the cancellation of existing such accounts-with foreign banks that process "significant transactions" with the entities discussed above.
+with foreign banks that process "significant transactions" with the entities discussed above.
 Foreign banks that do not have operations in the United States typically establish such accounts with U.S. banks as a means of accessing the U.S. financial system and financial industry.
-The law leaves it to the Treasury Department to determine what constitutes a "significant" financial tranaction.
-The entities with which significant transactions would trigger the sanctions are
+The entities with which transactions would trigger the sanctions are:

 - The Islamic Revolutionary Guard Corps (IRGC) or any of its agents or affiliates that are sanctioned under U.S. executive orders.
-The two executive orders that have served as the principal source of U.S. sanctions against Iranian firms and organizations are Executive Order 13224 (September 23, 2001) and 13382 (June 28, 2005), discussed elsewhere in this report. - Any entity that is sanctioned by U.S. executive orders such as the two mentioned above.
+The two executive orders that have served as the principal source of U.S. sanctions against Iranian firms and organizations are Executive Order 13224 (September 23, 2001) and 13382 (June 28, 2005), discussed elsewhere in this paper. - Any entity that is sanctioned by U.S. executive orders such as the two mentioned above.
 To date, over 125 entities (including individuals), almost all of them Iranbased or of Iranian origin, have been designated for Iran-related proliferation or terrorism activities under these orders.
-A full list is at the end of this report. - Any entity designated under the various U.N.
+A full list is at the end of this paper. - Any entity designated under the various U.N.
 Security Council resolutions adopted to impose sanctions on Iran. - Any entity that assists Iran's Central Bank in efforts to help the IRGC acquire weapons of mass destruction or support international terrorism.